W. Jake Tatar

 Year graduated: 2006

-Currently working at: UpClose Marketing & Printing (Champaign IL)
+Currently working at: Parkland College Marketing & Public Relations (Champaign IL)

 How does it feel to be a professional designer: "Professional" might be a stretch; "currently working as" would probably be more appropriate.
-There are a TON of talented "pro" designers out there that provide me with inspiration/envy. :)
+There are tons of talented "pro" designers out there that provide me with inspiration.

 How do you like your job: I love my job.
 I wish I had pursued design at a much younger age.

-What were some of the most important things you learned while at Parkland: Actually, I learned later that I should have paid WAY more attention when I was learning about the "mechanics" of print design: color separations, bleeds, etc. I fix a TON of great work by great designers in the area because the art isn't set up correctly for print.
+What were some of the most important things you learned while at Parkland: I learned that I should have paid WAY more attention when I was learning about the "mechanics" of print design: color separations, bleeds, etc. I have fixed a TON of great work by great designers because their art files aren't set up correctly for print.
 So take good notes...!
 It won't make much sense now but it will later, I guarantee you.

 What is your favorite typeface and why: This varies WIDELY.
-I'll fall in love with a typeface for several weeks but then a new one will come along and steal my heart.
-Recently, I've been using Breuer a lot, and am developing a budding crush on New Century Schoolbook.
-And those two actually work well together.
+I'll fall in love with a typeface for several weeks but then a new one will come along and steal my heart (I’m kinda tired of Helvetica though!).
+Typefaces evoke emotions in me; it is critical to choose one that reinforces the message your design is trying to convey.